 Oreo Cookie Crust

-This recipe bakes in a 9-inch square baking pan, so use the same Oreo cookie crust as my Snickers cheesecake bars.
-You need 20 Oreo cookies (Double Stuf or regular) and 5 Tablespoons of melted butter.
+This is my standard Oreo cookie crust recipe that I use for many other desserts, too.
+You need 22 Oreo cookies (Double Stuf or regular) and 5 Tablespoons of melted butter.
 I’ve gotten away with 18 Oreos and 4 Tablespoons of butter (as seen in my salted caramel chocolate chip cheesecakes), but I like this slightly thicker crust for bars.

 - Using a food processor or blender, pulse the Oreos (the whole Oreo—cookie AND filling) into crumbs.